mhaffner/jekyll-now/_posts/2017-03-30-first-post.md

 made a change (which is quite often).
 I'm still working on this, but I plan on creating a symbolic link from my CV repository here, so all I'll have to do is push the changes to this repository when I update my CV.
+**EDIT**: I'm now doing this with hard links.
+Setting it up was pretty easy.